jredmondson/gams/README.txt

 is intended to provide a distributed operating environment for control of unmanned autonomous systems (UAS).
-The repository is composed of C++, Java, MADARA, and some LUA bindings that enable a single person to control and understand information from a swarm of devices, robots, or UAS.
+The repository is composed of C++, Java, MADARA, and some LUA bindings that enable a single person to control and understand information from a swarm of agents, robots, or UAS.

 GAMS is an extension of an earlier project called SMASH.